-Steamed Saffron Rice with Tahdig (Chelo ba Tahdig)
+Chelo ba Tahdig (Steamed Saffron Rice with Tahdig)

-This calls for the traditional two-step method of Persian rice preparation—parboil and drain, then add enough fat to the bottom of the pot to turn out (fingers crossed) a crispy, crunchy tahdig.
+Cookbook author Naz Deravian’s chelo ba tahdig recipe calls for the traditional two-step method of Persian rice preparation—parboil, then add just enough fat to the bottom of the pot to turn out (fingers crossed) a crispy, crunchy tahdig.
 The result is long, individual, saffron-stained grains of rice with a golden, toothsome outer layer.
 Be sure to have your clarified butter prepared before you begin, and use a flat-bottomed, straight-sided, lightweight nonstick pot.

 What You Will Need

 - Large Bowl

 - 10-Inch, Flat-Bottomed, Nonstick Pan